Home / Cancer Care / Common things to know about radiation therapy

 Your radiation oncologist only wants to treat the tumor and minimize the dose to your normal tissues.
 The treatment should typically be within a few millimeters of the same position every time.

 To make sure this happens, your care team will need you to remain very still during your treatment.
 In most cases, they will use molds to help you stay still.
-The tattoo is the size of a freckle and is used every time to make sure you are in the same position.
+The tattoos are the size of a freckle and are used in most cases to make sure you are in the same position for each treatment.

 To learn more about radiation oncology as a treatment method for cancer, talk with your radiation oncologist.